GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/interfaces.rst

 Mapping Data to Recipes
 -----------------------

-When the RecipeMapper receives an input dataset and a possible context, those data are passed as an *astrodata* object.
-All astrodata objects have been classified with a number of what are called `tags`, which are present on the *astrodata* instance as an attribute of the object.
+When the RecipeMapper receives input data, those data are passed as a list of *astrodata* objects, one *astrodata* object per input dataset.
+All astrodata objects have been classified with a set of `tags`, which are present on the *astrodata* instance as an attribute of the object.
 For example, a typical unprocessed GMOS image:

 >>> ad = astrodata.open('S20161025S0111.fits')
 >>> ad.tags
 set(['RAW', 'GMOS', 'GEMINI', 'SIDEREAL', 'UNPREPARED', 'IMAGE', 'SOUTH'])

 The RecipeMapper uses these tags to search *geminidr* packages, first by immediately narrowing the search to the applicable instrument package and then by using the ``context`` parameter, further focusing the recipe search.
 In this case, the instrument and package are ``gmos``.
 The Mapper classes have an understanding of this, and set their own attribute on Mapper instances called, ``pkg``:

 >>> from recipe_system.mappers.recipeMapper import RecipeMapper